Haplogroup R1a-SUR51: Ethnogenomic tree

-The ancestral subclades R1a-Y2632 are found among the Saka population of the Tien Shan, date: 427-422 BC.
+Ancestral subclades of R1a-Y2632 have been identified among individuals associated with the Saka population of the Tien Shan, dated to approximately 427–422 BC.

-Clan-tribal affiliation and distribution area of representatives of the line R1a-SUR51
+Clan–tribal affiliation and distribution area of representatives of the R1a-SUR51 lineage

-Representatives of the R1a-SUR51 line are currently settled in Bashkiria, Tatarstan, Nizhny Novgorod and Ryazan regions, in Hungary and in Serbia.
+Representatives of the R1a-SUR51 lineage are currently recorded in Bashkiria, Tatarstan, Nizhny Novgorod Oblast, and Ryazan Oblast, as well as in Hungary and Serbia.